tritonmc/triton-website/backend/docs/markdown/installation.md

 The default config files can be found on GitHub: [Spigot side config](/github_config) | [BungeeCord side config](/github_config_bungee)

 The config has comments all over the place, so it should be fairly simple to understand.
-Nonetheless, here is a brief explanation of how to configure the main features of the plugin:
+Nonetheless, here is a brief explanation on how to configure the main features of the plugin:

 ### Adding/Removing languages